n-flint/quantified-self/README.md

 ## Update A Food

-Send a PATCH request with parameters of the name and calories of the food, to create a new food.
+Send a PATCH request with parameters of the name and calories of the food, to update the food.

   #### PATCH /api/v1foods
   ```